brandan-schmitz/plexbot/README.md

   # Place movies that need to get imported into the movies folder and episodes
   # that need to get imported within the episodes folder.
   importFolder: /path/to/import/folder/

-  # The folder that the TV shows are stored in
-  tvFolder: /path/to/tv/folder

-  # The folder where media to be imported into the libraries is stored in
-  importFolder: /path/to/import/folder

   # The folder that is used for temporary file operations
   tempFolder: /path/to/temp/folder/